peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 The component in this example renders a button element that increments a counter when clicked.

-Here’s what the test looks like:
+Here’s what the molecule test looks like:

 ```jsx
 import {createStore} from 'redux'